Gmail Filters 101: Your Definitive Guide To Gmail Filters

 Gmail Filter 4: Automatically add labels to emails

 We’ve already spoken about how Gmail labels are a powerful tool to organize your inbox.
 You can read more about it here.
-You can use filters to automate label creation so that you can mark certain emails as important or for follow-ups, and more.
+You can use filters to automate label creation so that you can mark certain emails as important or for follow-ups to clients, and more.

 To automate label creation: